aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/arjentryplain/_index.md

 ```

-Gets name of the entry within archive.
+Gets name of the entry within the archive.

 **Returns:**
-java.lang.String - name of the entry within archive
+java.lang.String - name of the entry within the archive
 ### getUncompressedSize() {#getUncompressedSize--}
 ```
 public final long getUncompressedSize()
 ```

-Gets size of original file.
+Gets size of the original file.

 **Returns:**
-long - size of original file
+long - size of the original file